transloadit/uppy/website/src/docs/uppy.md

 Fired each time a single upload has errored.

-`response` object (depending on the uploader plugin used, it might contain less info, the example is for `@uppy/xhr-upload`):
+`response` object is an optional parameter and may be undefined depending on the uploader plugin used, it might contain less info, the example is for `@uppy/xhr-upload`:

 ```js
 {